Frequently Asked Questions

 Yes, we bulk bill for Medicare eligible patients through the Enhanced Primary Care (EPC) Program.

-For more information please visit the Medicare EPC site, or your local General Practitioner.
+For more information please visit the Medicare EPC site, or your local General Medical Practitioner.

 Q: Do you need to have a referral for an apointment?